Education in India

 Scientist Career Prospects

-Increasing popularity and explosive growth has generated plenty of opportunities in the field of research and development.
+Increasing popularity and explosive growth have generated plenty of opportunities in the field of research and development.
 As India is one of the top few countries that undertake basic scientific research, scientists are required in almost every filed be it Social Sciences, Applied and Physical Science, Space Research, Engineering and Technology or Medicine to name a few of them.
-There are many institutes and organizations under Department of Science & Technology, Government of India conducting fundamental scientific research that can provide good opportunities & jobs in India to the qualified scientists with research degrees.
+There are many institutes and organizations under the Department of Science & Technology, Government of India conducting fundamental scientific research that can provide good opportunities & jobs in India to qualified scientists with research degrees.

 Some of the Institutes of repute where the budding scientist can look for jobs are:-

-1. Indian Space Research Organization (ISRO)
+• Indian Space Research Organization (ISRO)

-2. Bhabha Atomic Research Center (BARC)
+• Bhabha Atomic Research Centre (BARC)

-3. Council of Scientific & Industrial Research (CSIR)
+• Council of Scientific & Industrial Research (CSIR)

-4. Indian Council of Agricultural Research (ICAR)
+• Indian Council of Agricultural Research (ICAR)

-5. Aryabhatta Research Institute of Observational Sciences (ARIES)
+• Aryabhatta Research Institute of Observational Sciences (ARIES)

-6. Indian Association for Cultivation of Science, Kolkata (IACS)
+• Indian Association for Cultivation of Science, Kolkata (IACS)

-7. Indian Institute of Tropical Meteorology (IITM)
+• Indian Institute of Tropical Meteorology (IITM)

 Scientist Salary